metablaster/WindowsFirewallRuleset/README.md

 What this means, is, just edit the GPO later to refine your imports if you go that route.

+In any case, new system or old, **know that Home versions of Windows do not have GPO (Local Group Policy), therefore not possible to make use of this project.**

 # Step by step quick usage
 Note: these steps here are for somebody who doesn't know how to use `git`, `Powershell` or `Local group policy`
 1. Right click on the Task bar and select `Taskbar settings`